jsugimoto99/jsugimoto99/README.md

 ### Hi there 👋

+#### My name is Jeremy Sugimoto I am a Masters Student at the University of Calgary currently working on completing a one year Software MEng program.
+I am interested in Fullstack Development, Machine Learning and Software Architecture.

+LinkedIn: www.linkedin.com/in/jeremy-sugimoto

 <!--
 **jsugimoto99/jsugimoto99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: